 It's Here - Treasures in My Chest Album and Book

 We are thrilled to offer you Andrew's most adventurous and ambitious creative project in his 25-year career.
 Treasures in My Chest is a full-length music album and companion book drawn from his experiences researching his family history over the last six years.
-The books arrived several days early - on St. Patrick's Day no less!
-The 15-song, 50-minute album is finished and the download is available now through the link below.
+The books arrived on St. Patrick's Day.
+The 15-song, 50-minute album download is available now through the music player link below.
 The download includes the 10-page lyrics and liner notes (letter size in readable font!).

 You can simply download the album for $10, or get the download AND the book directly from the artist:

-- $18 for the e-reader or Kindle version and album download
+- $18 for the e-reader version and album download